 This interface is accessible as follows:

-- Otherwise accesses to this register are IMPDEF.
+- Otherwise access to this register is IMPDEF.